 - The Gospel: The church began because various people experienced Jesus resurrected from the dead.
 Lives changed and this opened doors for evangelism.
 The first church started and spread by proclaiming the gospel of Jesus’s resurrection with its evidence of predictive scriptures, the empty tomb, and various witnesses of Jesus’s resurrection.
-Jesus’s resurrection is the beginning cause for the saved receive eternal life by resurrecting too (Acts 2:14–36; 13:16–41; 1 Cor 15:1–11).
+Jesus’s resurrection is the beginning cause for the saved to receive eternal life in the resurrection (Acts 2:14–36; 13:16–41; 1 Cor 15:1–11).
 Today, churches must return to doing the same and not subtract the power of the gospel by getting distracted with teaching other things first.

-- Evangelism: The first disciples shared Christ by inviting others to hear the gospel of Christ or teaching themselves (John 1:35–51; Acts 8:3).
+- Evangelism: The first disciples shared Christ by inviting others to hear the gospel of Christ or taught them personally (John 1:35–51; Acts 8:3).
 The first churches met together and proclaimed the gospel where people could listen publicly in the temple portico, a synagogue, or a school, and from house to house (Acts 5:42; 20:20; Rom 16:5; 1 Cor 16:19).
 Jesus taught in houses, in synagogues, in fields, on the road, and on mountain sides.
-Today, churches may need to move from their buildings to other places even to schools and market fronts.
+Today, churches may need to move from their buildings to other places even to schools, fairs, and market fronts.

-- Assembly: Churches that are growing gather in assemblies resembling the churches in the Bible, The assembly is where people experience edifying teaching, praising God in spirit and truth, and stir one another to love and good works (1 Cor 14:3–6; Heb 2:12; 10:24–25).
+- Assembly: Churches that are growing meet together in assemblies as the churches did in the Bible.
+The assembly is where people experience edifying teaching, praising God in spirit and truth, and stir one another to love and good works (1 Cor 14:3–6; Heb 2:12; 10:24–25).
 The New Testament churches partook of the Lord’s Supper first (1 Cor 11:17–34).
 Their assemblies consisted two or three speakers, two or three led singing, and two or three led prayers (1 Cor 14:26–33).
 The first churches sang in a gathering where they could speak to one another in psalms, hymns, and spiritual songs (Eph 5:19; Col 3:16).
 The churches also gathered a collection on that first day of the week (1 Cor 16:1–3).

 - Community: In the community, Christians share their lives together.
-Christians care for one another so that no one goes without a need (Acts 2:44–46).
+Christians care for one another so that no one goes without a need (Acts 2:44–46; 4:32–35).
 Christians confess their sins and pray together (Jas 5:16).
 They gathered to pray in times of need (Acts 12:12).
 The congregation is a community with leadership including elders (1 Tim 3:1–7).
-These elders pastor along with evangelists and teachers equipping the church for good works in ministry, building up the church for unity, and keeping the church from temptations and false teachings (Eph 4:11–14).
+The elders are the pastors who along with evangelists and teachers equip the church for good works in ministry, build up the church for unity, and keep the church from false teachings (Eph 4:11–14).